Jimbles/PiNAS/README.md

 ### Torrents

 - NordVPN - needed to use the service credentials user and pass as mentioned [here](https://support.nordvpn.com/Connectivity/Linux/1047409422/How-can-I-connect-to-NordVPN-using-Linux-Terminal.htm)
+- Use backport for docker related package to fix Radarr, Plex and NGinx [here](https://docs.linuxserver.io/faq#my-host-is-incompatible-with-images-based-on-ubuntu-focal)
 - [Docker-Deluge](https://github.com/Jimbles/docker-deluge-openvpn) Runs Deluge in a container with VPN, ensures all torrent traffic goes through VPN.
 Possible that docker continuously cannot find a config file for the server, in which case you should rebuild the container, or copy across new configs.
   - Web access through port `8112`.
   - Change password and set move completed downloads to `completed` folder.